Tips for Introductions

 If you have the space, batch cook and freeze your favourite meals.
-If you don’t have time to batch cook, then over cook when you make meals and freeze a portion.
+If you don’t have time to batch cook, then over cook when you make meals pop a portion in the fridge or freezer.

 If you don’t have space then look for meal options which are quick and easy.
 Such as pasta parcels and sauce with veg.
 Something that can be made within 10 minutes with limited amount of washing up.

 Small toys such as bubbles are easy to pop in your pocket but may help to break the ice and start some much needed bonding.
 You could have small world characters / animals.
 Something little that doesn’t take up too much room but also doesn’t cause a choking hazard.

 Read up on some theraplay activities you can do with your little one.
 Tickling each other with long feathers is a good one, rubbing in hand cream, or sticking stickers on each other.
 It all helps with being close and bonding.

 You will thank yourself for doing this.
 I wrote a diary every day for 6 months.
 I documented the things he liked, didn’t like.
 Milestones such as words (I created a word list in the back and dated each new one.
 There was a pattern to the amount he learnt, it was fascinating and amazing to look back on).

 Document what the weather is doing, what songs are number 1 or on the radio.
 What songs little one likes.
 What you wore the day you met them.
 These are all things that further down the line your little one will love hearing.

 Take photos of all your firsts (you will anyway) but make sure someone takes one of you all together on your first day.